 Neuter your pet

-You just saved one stray dog, so don’t let that dog create any more puppies
+You just saved one stray dog, so don’t let that dog create any more puppies.

 If the dog hasn’t been spayed or neutered, schedule an appointment with your vet.

 Jaimy Hammitt is a pet writer at GumEssays.com and LuckyAssignments.com.
 She shares her advice to help everyone live their best life with their pets.
-Jaimy is dedicated to saving stray dogs and cats and finding them good homes.
+Jaimy is dedicated to saving stray dogs and cats and finding good homes.
 She also writes for Researchpapersuk.com blog.